 As outlined in the City Code and the Funding Policy adopted by the Board, the funding objective of FWERF is to fund the sum of the normal cost, the assumed administrative expenses, and an amount necessary to eliminate the UAAL over a closed 30-year period beginning on December 31, 2018 with the goal of eliminating the UAAL and attaining a funded ratio of 100% by December 31, 2048.
 The resulting actuarially determined contribution rates should be established which, over time, are expected to remain level as a percent of payroll.
-As a result, the ADEC is based on a 30-year amortization of the UAAL as of December 31, 2018 (27 years remaining as of December 31, 2021) and is being amortized as a level percentage of payroll.
+As a result, the ADEC is based on a 30-year amortization of the UAAL as of December 31, 2018 (25 years remaining as of December 31, 2023) and is being amortized as a level percentage of payroll.
 This ADEC will be equal to the City's portion of the total contributions that are necessary to meet this funding objective and this ADEC is appropriate for use by the Board to monitor progress towards these funding goals.
+This ADEC can be considered a "Reasonable Actuarially Determined Contribution" as required by the Actuarial Standards of Practice.

 FWERF receives member contributions of 9.35% of the Member Contributory Payroll for General members, 13.13% of the Member Contributory Payroll for Police members, and 12.05% of the Member Contributory Payroll for Fire members.
-Based on the current composition of the active plan population, the average member rate is approximately 11.14% of the Member Contributory Payroll.
+Based on the current composition of the active plan population, the average member rate is 11.10% of the Member Contributory Payroll.

 The City contributes 24.24% of the City Contributory Payroll for General and Fire members and 24.96% of the City Contributory Payroll for Police members to FWERF, as set by City ordinance.
-Based on the current composition of the active plan population, the average City rate is approximately 24.48% of the City Contributory Payroll.
-The ADEC for 2022 is 31.38% of City Contributory Payroll, or \$167.9 million, which exceeds the expected City contribution by 6.90% of City Contributory Payroll.
+Based on the current composition of the active plan population, the average City rate is 24.47% of the City Contributory Payroll.
+The ADEC for 2024 is 31.00% of City Contributory Payroll, or \$181.5 million, which exceeds the expected City contribution by 6.53% of City Contributory Payroll, or \$38.2 million.
 As a result, the stated funding objective is not being met.